csc-training/summerschool/hybrid/docs/04-Hybrid-advanced.md

 # OpenMP task construct

 - Create a new task and add it to task queue
-    - Memorize data and code to be executed
+    - Memorise data and code to be executed
     - Task constructs can arbitrarily nested
 - Syntax (C/C++)
     ```c